-- 1. These requirements are designed to improve moisture control in buildings.
+- These requirements are designed to improve moisture control in buildinghomes.
 However, these features alone cannot prevent all moisture problems.
-For example, leaky pipes or overflowing baths can lead to moisture issues and negatively impact the performance of the building.
-For the purpose of this document, the term "Partner" represents either the builder or the developer. - 4-2.
-The term 'Rater' refers to the person(s) completing the third-party verification required for certification.
-The person(s) shall: a) be a Certified Rater, Approved Inspector, or an equivalent designation as determined by a Verification Oversight Organization or Multifamily Review Organization and, b) have attended and successfully completed an EPA-recognized training class.
-See www.energystar.gov/mftraining. - 2-3.
-Swales or drains designed to carry water from foundation are permitted to be provided as an alternative to the slope requirements for any building, and shall be provided for a building where setbacks limit space to less than 10 ft.
-Also, tamping of back-fill is not required if either: proper drainage can be achieved using non-settling compact soils, as determined by a certified hydrologist, soil scientist, or engineer; OR, the builder / developer has scheduled a site visit to provide in-fill and final grading after settling has occurred (e.g., after the first rainy season). - 3.
-Not required for garage slabs that meet any of the following criteria: - a) "Open" (i.e., 20% of wall area is openings for natural ventilation); OR - b) Mechanically ventilated automatically by means of carbon monoxide detectors applied in conjunction with nitrogen dioxide detectors at a standby airflow rate of not less than 0.05 cfm/ft2 and full-on rate not less than 0.75 cfm/ft2. - 4.
+For example, leaky pipes or overflowing baths can lead to moisture issues and negatively impact the performance of the homebuilding.
+For the purpose of this document, "PartnerBuilder" represents either the builder or the developer. - Swales or drains designed to carry water from foundation are permitted to be provided as an alternative to the slope requirements for any homebuilding, and shall be provided for a home-building where setbacks limit space to less than 10 ft.
+Also, tamping of back-fill is not required if either: proper drainage can be achieved using non-settling compact soils, as determined by a certified hydrologist, soil scientist, or engineer; OR, the builder / builder developer has scheduled a site visit to provide in-fill and final grading after settling has occurred (e.g., after the first rainy season). - 3.
+Not required for garage slabs that meet any of the following criteria: - a) "Oepen" (i.e., 20% of wall area is openings for natural ventilation); OR - b)a) mechanically ventilated continuously at a rate no less than 0.75 CFM/ft2 or - Mmechanically ventilated automatically by means of carbon monoxide detectors applied in conjunction with nitrogen dioxide detectors at a standby airflow rate of not less than 0.05 cfm/ft2 and full-on rate not less than 0.75 cfmCFM/ft2. - 4.
 Not required in Dry (B) climates as shown in 2009 IECC Figure 301.1 and Table 301.1. - 5.
 Not required for raised pier foundations with no walls.
-To earn the ENERGY STAR, EPA recommends, but does not require, that radon resistant features be included in buildings built in EPA Radon Zones 1, 2 & 3.
-For more information, see www.epa.gov/indoorairplus. - 6.
-For an existing slab (e.g., in a building undergoing a gut rehabilitation), in lieu of a capillary break beneath the slab, a continuous and sealed Class I or Class II Vapor Retarder (per Footnote 8) is permitted to be installed on top of the entire slab.
+To earn the ENERGY STAR, EPA recommends, but does not require, that radon -resistant features be included in homes-buildings built in EPA Radon Zones 1, 2 & 3.
+For more information, see www.epa.gov/indoorairplus. - 5-6.
+For an existing slab (e.g., in a home building undergoing a gut rehabilitation), in lieu of a capillary break beneath the slab, a continuous and sealed Class I or Class II Vapor Retarder (per Footnote 87) is permitted to be installed on top of the entire slab.
 In such cases, up to 10% of the slab surface is permitted to be exempted from this requirement (e.g., for sill plates).
 In addition, for existing slabs in occupiable space, the Vapor Retarder shall be, or shall be protected by, a durable floor surface.
-If Class I Vapor Retarders are installed, they shall not be installed on the interior side of air permeable insulation or materials prone to moisture damage. - 7.
-Interior surface of an existing below-grade wall (e.g., in a building undergoing a gut rehab.) listed in Item 1.5a is permitted to be finished by: - Installing a continuous and sealed drainage plane, capillary break, Class I Vapor Retarder (per Footnote 8) and air barrier that terminates into a foundation drainage system as specified in Item 1.8; OR - If a drain tile is not required as specified in Footnote 9, adhering a capillary break and Class I Vapor Retarder (per Footnote 8) directly to the wall with the edges taped / sealed to make it continuous.
+If Class I Vapor Retarders are installed, they shall not be installed on the interior side of air permeable insulation or materials prone to moisture damage. - 6-7.
+Interior surface of an existing below-grade wall (e.g., in a home-building undergoing a gut rehab.) listed in Item 1.5a is permitted to be finished by: - Installing a continuous and sealed drainage plane, capillary break, Class I Vapor Retarder (per Footnote 87) and air barrier that terminates into a foundation drainage system as specified in Item 1.8; OR - If a drain tile is not required as specified in Footnote 98, adhering a capillary break and Class I Vapor Retarder (per Footnote 87) directly to the wall with the edges taped sealed to make it continuous.